A Chinese lunar probe returns to Earth with the world's first samples from the far side of the moon

 A Chinese lunar probe returns to Earth with the world’s first samples from the far side of the moon

-BEIJING (AP) — China’s Chang’e 6 probe returned on Earth on Tuesday with rock and soil samples from the little-explored far side of the moon in a global first.
+BANGKOK (AP) — China’s Chang’e 6 probe returned on Earth with rock and soil samples from the little-explored far side of the moon in a global first.

-The probe landed in northern China on Tuesday afternoon in the Inner Mongolian region.
+The probe landed in the Inner Mongolian region in northern China on Tuesday afternoon.

-“I now declare that the Chang’e 6 Lunar Exploration Mission achieved complete success,” Zhang Kejian, Director of the China National Space Administration said shortly in a televised news conference after the landing.
+“I now declare that the Chang’e 6 Lunar Exploration Mission achieved complete success,” Zhang Kejian, Director of the China National Space Administration, said in a televised news conference after the landing.

 Chinese scientists anticipate the returned samples will include 2.5 million-year-old volcanic rock and other material that scientists hope will answer questions about geographic differences on the moon’s two sides.